viictor1224/bank-transfer-front/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is the frontend for an application that schedules transfers and calculates their respective fees according to the transfer date and its value (you can find its backend [here](https://github.com/viictor1224/bank-transfer-scheduler)).
+This project is the frontend for an application that schedules transfers and calculates their respective fees according to the transfer date and its value (you can find its back-end [here](https://github.com/viictor1224/bank-transfer-scheduler)).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.